 Where a trade union is recognised at your workplace, there is likely to be a collective agreement in place concerning bank holiday working, and better arrangements are likely to have been negotiated, such as enhanced pay rates.

 In the retail sector, there are special rights relating to Sunday working (for example, Easter Sunday).
-Changes to the law should soon be coming into force which will make it easier for workers to object to Sunday working (unless Sunday is the only day they are contracted to work).
-You can find more information about your rights in relation to Sunday working from the website of retail workers' union Usdaw.
+If you work in retail, you can find more information about your rights in relation to Sunday working from the website of retail workers' union Usdaw.